welcomebrand/Starter-Kit/README.md

 If you save a decent quality (ie. One that will scale down well) logo in /assets/images/ and call it favicon.png Grunt will generate Apple and Windows favicons for use and save them out with the relevant file names in the root directory of the site.

+##Grunt Tasks

+There's a couple of simple tasks to save you running everything each time.
+They are:

++ grunt - Just compiles, autoprefixes and watches your sass
++ grunt build - Compiles your sass, concatenates all your JS into a production file and builds Modernizr
++ grunt assets - Generate favicons, image optimisation and run svg2png conversion

 **Some useful design scripts**

 The starter kit does include a couple of scripts and scaffolds that I consider useful and have found common need for on projects so delete as necessary.
 They are: